BookingSync/operations/README.md

 class Order::MarkAsCompleted::Contract < OperationContract
   params do
-    # event_id is optional and the operation can be called without it, i.e. from console.
+    # event_id is optional and the operation can be called without it, i.e. from the console.
     optional(:event_id).filled(Types::UUID)
     optional(:order_id).filled(:integer)
   end